Why Children with ADHD Act Younger Than Their Age

 ADHD and Brain Maturity Delay

-Children with ADHD often experience slower development of the prefrontal cortex, the brain’s “control tower” for focus, impulse control, decision-making, and emotional regulation.2 When this region develops on a delayed timeline, everyday tasks can feel harder than for peers.
+Children with ADHD often experience slower development of the prefrontal cortex, the region responsible for focus, impulse control, decision-making, and emotional regulation.2

 Why the Prefrontal Cortex Matters